Information about banned and challenged books, the reasons why and the role of libraries in preserving freedom of speech.

 Challenged in the Laytonville, Calif.
-Unified School District (1989) because it "criminalizes the foresting industry."
+Unified School District (1989) because it "criminalises the foresting industry."

-Challenged at the Deep Creek Elementary School in Charlotte Harbor, Fla.
-(1991) because it is "not appropriate reading material for young children."
-Challenged at the Pederson Elementary School in Altoona, Wis.
-(1991) and at the Morton Elementary School library in Brooksville, Fla.
-(1992) because the book contains the word "ass" and "promotes" the use of drugs (tobacco, snuff) and whiskey.
-Removed from classrooms in Stafford County, Va.
-Schools (1995) and placed in restricted access in the library because the story contains crude language and encourages children to disobey their parents and other adults.
+Challenged at the Deep Creek Elementary School in Charlotte Harbor, Florida (1991) because it is "not appropriate reading material for young children."
+Challenged at the Pederson Elementary School in Altoona, Wisconsin (1991) and at the Morton Elementary School library in Brooksville, Florida (1992) because the book contains the word "ass" and "promotes" the use of drugs (tobacco, snuff) and whiskey.
+Removed from classrooms in Stafford County, Virginia Schools (1995) and placed in restricted access in the library because the story contains crude language and encourages children to disobey their parents and other adults.

 ALA: Banned Books Week

 Official site from the American Library Association.
 Includes a list of the 100 most frequently challenged books of 1990 - 1999 and 2000 - 2009.